 The Cap Rate

-If a house passes the One Percent Test, I look at a measure called the capitalization rate.
+If a house passes the One Percent Test, I look at a measure called the capitalization rate, or “cap rate.”

 “Uh, what?” – Don’t worry, that sounds like gibberish to me, too (and I wrote it!)
 Let’s walk through an example.

 Multiply your answer by 100 to convert it into a percentage.
-The $6,000 in cash flow you’re receiving translates to a 3 percent return on your property value.
+The $8,000 in cash flow you’re receiving translates to a 4 percent cash flow return on your property value.